mohnoor94/CorePythonCourse/README.md

-# CorePythonCourse 1.0
+# CorePythonCourse 2.0
-A course by 'Mohammad Noor' AbuKhleif and SHAI Club
+A Python course by 'Mohammad Noor' AbuKhleif and SHAI Club.